 Applicants who decide that they have something to declare should fill in the something to declare form.

-Declaring a health condition will not automatically mean that your fitness to practice is impaired.
+Declaring a health condition will not automatically mean that your fitness to practise is impaired.
 The GPhC will take into consideration factors such as:-

 - your own insight with regards your medical condition and how it is managed